-Copywriting for Coaches: 7 Ways to Hook Your Clients
+Copywriting for Coaches: 7 Tips to Get More Sales

 If you’ve ever read another coach’s sales page with awe, unable to peel your eyes away… you’ve experienced the magic of copywriting.